The Best Portable Fish Finder

 Ease of Use

-Ideally, portable fish finders should feature floating transducers or transducers that can be attached via a suction cup.
+Ideally, portable fish finders should feature floating sonar sensors or ones that can be attached via a suction cup.

 It is also helpful to choose a model that features a padded carrying case, to help protect your tool during transport.